manyan-chan/COMP2113_TextGame/readme.md

 </pre>
 Game Desciption
 ------
 This is an epidemic survival game.
 During the epidemic, 90% of people on Earth have died because of the disease, the world has become a chao.
-After staying at home for 6 months, the player has run out of supplies and forced to go out to scout for daily neccessities. player is given with 10 inventory slots.
+After staying at home for 6 months, the player has run out of supplies and is forced to go out to scout for daily neccessities.
+The player is given with 10 inventory slots.
 He has to choose wisely what to bring with him in this appocolytic world.
-Player are able to find these three main resources in his scavenging.
+Player are able to find these three main resources in his scavenge hunt.

 1. Food
 2. Water